From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: Preliminaries

-Let $V$ be a finite set and let $\cP(V)^*$ be the set of non-empty subsets of $V$. \begin{definition} An (abstract) \emph{simplicial complex} on the ground set $V$ is a subset $X$ of $\cP(V)^*$ closed under taking subsets, that is, if $\sigma\in X$, then $\cP(\sigma)^*\subseteq X$. \end{definition} The elements $\sigma$ of $X$ are called \emph{simplices} or \emph{faces} of $X$ and the elements of $\sigma$ are called \emph{vertices}.
-That is, the vertices of $X$ are the one-point sets of $X$.
-Let us denote by $V(X)$ the set of vertices of $X$.
-If $\sigma\subseteq\tau$ we also say that $\sigma$ is a face of $\tau$ and we shall put $\sigma\face \tau$.
+Given a finite set $V$, by a \emph{simplicial complex} on the ground set $V$ we mean a collection $X$ of non-empty subsets of $V$ closed under inclusion of subsets, that is, if $\sigma\in X$ and $\tau\subseteq \sigma$, then $\tau\in X$.
+The elements $\sigma$ of $X$ are called \emph{simplices} or \emph{faces} of $X$ and the elements of $\sigma$ are called \emph{vertices}.
+The vertices of $X$ are the one-point sets of $X$.
+We shall denote by $V(X)$ the set of vertices of $X$.
+If $\sigma\subseteq\tau$, we also say that $\sigma$ is a face of $\tau$ and we shall put $\sigma\face \tau$.
 A maximal face of $X$ (with respect to the inclusion of subsets) is called a \emph{facet}.
 Then, a simplicial complex is completely defined by the set of its facets.

 A simplex $\sigma\in X$ consisting of $n+1$ vertices is called an \emph{$n$-simplex} and we say that it has dimension $n$.
 The set of $n$-simplices of a simplicial complex $X$ is denoted by $S^{n}(X)$.
+The \emph{dimension} of a simplicial complex $X$ is defined as the maximum of the dimensions of its simplices, $\dim\,X= \max\{\dim\,\sigma : \sigma \in X\}$.